SkoolNotes/Taproot/2020ENG201/KBxHoDEssay.md

 		- background was somber
 			- claims to be seeing the somberness, but is blind to the true sadness and of their situation
 		- movement was stately
+			- stately, like the state (doi)
+				- positions the woman as representing the colonists / europe
 			- painted by kurtz pre-trip, reflects those views?
 			- majestic, yet blinded. another bit of justaposition?
 		- the effect of the torchlight was sinister